-For the six months ended June 30, 2017, the Company had income of \$5 million attributable to NRG's 25% ownership of the Class B interests in NRG Wind TE Holdco and a loss of \$33 million attributable to noncontrolling interests with respect to its tax equity financing arrangements and the application of the HLBV method.
-For the six months ended June 30, 2016, the Company had income of \$3 million attributable to NRG's 25% ownership of the Class B interests in NRG Wind TE Holdco and a loss of \$29 million attributable to noncontrolling interests with respect to its tax equity financing arrangements and application of the HLBV method.
+For the six months ended June 30, 2017, the Company had income of \$40 million attributable to NRG related to its economic interest in NRG Yield LLC and its 25% interest in NRG Wind TE Holdco.
+Additionally, for the six months ended June 30, 2017, the Company had a loss of \$33 million attributable to noncontrolling interests with respect to its tax equity financing arrangements and the application of the HLBV method.
+For the six months ended June 30, 2016, the Company had income of \$52 million attributable to NRG's economic interest in the Company and its 25% interest in NRG Wind TE Holdco and a loss of \$29 million attributable to noncontrolling interests with respect to its tax equity financing arrangements and application of the HLBV method.